Senile purpura is benign, easy bruising that affects older adults. It’s sometimes called actinic purpura.

 This occurs because the skin and the blood vessels become more fragile as we age, making it easier for our skin to bruise from minor trauma.
 This is different than conditions that cause easy bruising due to bleeding disorders.

-Senile purpura is fairly common, affecting about of people over the age of 50.
-This percentage increases with age.
+Senile purpura is fairly common, affecting about

 The primary symptom of senile purpura is large, purplish red bruises that are most common on the backs of the hands or the forearm.
 They become a brown discoloration as they fade.